CHRISTMAS IN NEW YORK //YOUR ULTIMATE GUIDE TO A MAGICAL VISIT

 I love seeing a holiday themed show when we’re in NYC, it just really puts us in a festive mood.
 Top picks are:

 • Radio City Christmas Spectacular: Tickets can be pricey, but the cheap seats still have great views.
 I can’t think of a better way to kick off your holiday trip than to see this show in NYC.
 We have found that ticket prices are cheaper in November than in December.
 Also, according to our friends at Free Tours by Foot, tickets price out cheaper on Stubhub than they do directly from Radio City Music Hall.
-And, since I love points and credit cards, don’t forget to check your Chase offers as they will oftentimes offer discounts.
-As always, tickets for midweek will be cheaper than week-end tickets.

 • Harry Potter and the Cursed Child: This show is magical and very popular so book tickets early.
-The great thing is that they have condensed what used to be a two day play (still is in London) into one night.
+The great thing is that they have condensed what used to be a two-day play (still is in London) into one night.

 • The Nutcracker: We have an annual tradition of seeing this in the city that we live in every year.
 You don’t have to be a ballet fan to enjoy this.
 The dancers are incredible, it’s really a must see in my opinion.